microsoft/app-camp/src/extend-with-capabilities/MessagingExtension/README.md

-# Search Messaging Extension
+# Search Message Extension

 ## Summary

-This sample is a Search messaging extension created from using the core teams application built over the course of labs [A01](../../../lab-instructions/aad/A01-begin-app.md)-[A03](../../../lab-instructions/aad/A03-after-apply-styling.md) to get to the Northwind Orders core application.
+This sample is a Search message extension created from using the core teams application built over the course of labs [A01](../../../lab-instructions/aad/A01-begin-app.md)-[A03](../../../lab-instructions/aad/A03-after-apply-styling.md) to get to the Northwind Orders core application.
 It inserts information about Northwind products into the compose box where team members can update stock value.

 Users can search the Northwind database when composing a message and find the product.